luke-o-brien/Project-2/README.md

 ```
 I started by declaring a current date variable which was in date format but not a valid date.
 When the page loaded the getDate function would run.
 It would start by updating the current date variable with the date which the user opened the page, To get this i used the Date and localdatestring methods.
 I then wrote an if statement.
 If there was no date already stored in local storage or no fishdata currently stored then it would create a localstorage item and set it to the value of the current date variable, as well as creating an empty fish property before calling the getrandom function.

-if the date in local storage was equal to the current date meaning that the user had already loaded the page that day.
+if the date in local storage was equal to the current date meaning that the user had already loaded the page that day then the function get the already stored fish from local storage and parses the data to valid and readable JSON data before updating the fishdisplay state which will allow it to render on the page.
+If neither of these is true which should not be the case then the getrandom function is called.

 ``` Js